danchal/nc-docker/.examples/docker-compose/with-nginx-proxy/mariadb-cron-redis/fpm/README.md

 [https://restic.net](https://restic.net/)

-    1. Setup the rclone endpoint inside the Backup docker container by running the interactive configuration
+1. Start a bash session in the backup container

         $ docker exec -it <backup> /bin/sh

+1. Setup the rclone endpoint by running the interactive configuration

-        >rclone config
+        $ rclone config

+1. Initialise the repository

+        $ restic-runner --repo REPONAME init

 # Help